Engin-Boot/pong-stage-ajay300898/Stage0/Settings/change_paddle.md

   Given the game is installed in the device and the user is in the paddle properties page.

-  When the player selects the paddle from his collection.
+  When the player selects the paddle from his collection and click save changes.

   Then this module the updates the paddle information and it will be this paddle that shows the game.